Aliases for WRN Gene

 GeneCards Summary for WRN Gene

-WRN (Werner Syndrome, RecQ Helicase-Like) is a Protein Coding gene.
-Diseases associated with WRN include werner syndrome and rothmund-thomson syndrome.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Non-homologous end-joining.
-GO annotations related to this gene include protein homodimerization activity and protein complex binding.
+WRN (WRN RecQ Like Helicase) is a Protein Coding gene.
+Diseases associated with WRN include Werner Syndrome and Cataract.
+Among its related pathways are DNA Double-Strand Break Repair and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is BLM.